Random walks on finite nilpotent groups driven by long-jump measures: Introduction

+In a simple random walk with respect to a set $S \subseteq G$, at each time step, the walker chooses $s$ uniformly from $S$, and steps from her current location, $g$, to $gs$.
+In this paper, we consider a variant of this walk, where the walker may ``jump'' further away in the direction of $s$, not just take a single step.
+Specifically, in a finite group $G$, let $S = (s_1, \dotsb, s_k)$ be a $k$-tuple of elements that generate $G$.
+For each $i$, let $\mu_i$ be a symmetric distribution supported on the cyclic subgroup $\langle s_i \rangle$ and set

-One natural choice is to set $\mu_i$ to be uniform on $\angle{s_i}$, for each $i$.
-In this case, the probability given to $s_i$ by $\mu_i$ would vary drastically depending on the order of $s_i$.
-In this paper, we consider a model that is more regular, which we will call \emph{long-jump random walk}, and is inspired by classical stable processes, see Ch.
-6 of \cite{Fel1971:xxiv+669}, and approximation algorithms of convex bodies \cite{KanLovSim1997:1}.
-Before defining the $\mu_i$'s that we will use for the rest of the paper, we will describe a more intuitive model that is pointwise comparable.
-We associate with each $s_i$ a number $\alpha_i$ between $0$ and $2$.
-After choosing $s_i$ uniformly from $S$, $j$ is chosen from a distribution on $\Z$ proportional to $(1+|x|)^{-(1+\alpha_i)}$.
-Thus, in this time step, the walker jumps from the current location $g$ to $gs^j$.
-In this scheme, assigning a smaller $\alpha_i$ increases the probability a high power of $s_i$ will be used if the generator $s_i$ is chosen.
-The full definition is as follows.
+One natural choice is to set $\mu_i$ to be the uniform measure on $\angle{s_i}$, for each $i$.
+In this case, the probability given to $s_i$ by $\mu_i$ varies drastically depending on the order of $s_i$.
+In this paper, we consider a model that is more regular, which we call \emph{long-jump random walk}, and is inspired by classical stable processes, see \cite[Ch.\ 6]{Fel1971:xxiv+669}, and approximation algorithms of convex bodies \cite{KanLovSim1997:1}.
+Before defining the $\mu_i$'s that we will use for the rest of the paper, we describe a more intuitive wrap-around model that is comparable.
+We associate with each $i$ in $\{1, \cdots, k\}$ a number $\alpha_i \in (0,2)$ and the probability distribution $q_i(x) = c_{\alpha_i} (1+|x|)^{-(1+\alpha_i)}$, $x \in \Z$.
+After choosing $i$ uniformly in $\{1, \cdots, k\}$, $j$ is chosen from the probability distribution $q_i$, and, in this time step, the walker jumps from the current location $g$ to $gs^j_i$.
+Thus, for a fixed $i$, the smaller the $\alpha_i$ the larger the probability that a high power of $s_i$ is chosen.
+We will actually work with the following variant.

 \begin{defn} Let $G$ be a finite nilpotent group of nilpotency class $\ell$, $S$ be a $k$-tuple of elements that generate $G$ and $\sp = (\alpha_1, \dotsc, \alpha_k) \in (0,2)^k$.
 A \emph{long-jump measure} on $G$ is